Someone Has Copied My Website, What Can I Do?

 - We will quote you a fixed fee for UDRP arbitration up front without obligation.

 Domain name arbitration is not appropriate in every case.
-Read the following to tell if it is suitable for you (or you can not read it and call us and we’ll tell you):
+Read the following to tell if it is suitable for you (or you cannot read it, call us and we’ll tell you):

 Confirm your problem is covered by the ICANN dispute resolution policy